-The Royal Veterinary College (RVC) is the largest and longest-established veterinary school in the English-speaking world and is a college of the University of London.
+The Royal Veterinary College (RVC) is the largest and longest-established veterinary school in the English-speaking world and is a member Institution of the University of London.

 The RVC offers undergraduate and postgraduate programmes in veterinary medicine, veterinary nursing, and biological sciences; and CPD programmes in veterinary medicine and veterinary nursing.
 The RVC produces world-class research and provides support for the veterinary profession through its referral hospitals, which includes the Queen Mother Hospital for Animals, Europe's largest small animal hospital.
-Our programmes are of international appeal and attract students who go on to become practicing veterinarians, research scientists, veterinary nurses and leaders in industry and government we currently hold full accreditation from AVMA, RCVS, AVBC, EAEVE and the Royal Society of Biology.
+Our programmes are of international appeal and attract students who go on to become practicing veterinarians, research scientists, veterinary nurses and leaders in industry and government.
+We currently hold full accreditation from the Australasian Veterinary Boards Council, the American Veterinary Medical Association, the European Association of Establishments for Veterinary Education, the Royal Society of Biology, and the Royal College of Veterinary Surgeons.